acend/go-basics-training/content/en/docs/getting-started/_index.md

 * VS Code (41%)
 * GoLand / IntelliJ (35%)

 For this course it doesn't matter which editor you use.
-If you are not sure which editor to choose, we recommend you to use VS Code.
-It is available for free and provides very good support for Go with the official Go extension provided by the Go project.
+If you are not sure which editor to choose, we recommend you use VS Code.
+It is available for free and there is an official Go extension.

 #### VS Code (optional)